LambdaTest/documentation/docs/asana-integration.md

 <img loading="lazy" src={require('../assets/images/asana-integration/asana-2.webp').default} alt="asana-integration" width="1365" height="638" className="doc_img"/>

 **Step 5:** If you are not already logged in, then you will be redirected to a page where you can do so.
-Provide your login crendentials.
+Provide your login credentials.
 You can even login using your **Google account**.

 <img loading="lazy" src={require('../assets/images/asana-integration/asana-2.webp').default} alt="asana-integration" width="1365" height="638" className="doc_img"/>